Skip to main content

 People Management Styles

-There are a few notable styles to consider when evaluating your own people management techniques and striving to manage people in a way that promotes performance, employee retention, and a positive employee experience.
+There are a few notable styles to consider when evaluating your people management techniques to manage them in a way that promotes performance, employee retention, and a positive employee experience.

 Directive people management

-The manager tells employees what to do and how to do it.
-This style is most effective when tasks need to be completed quickly and efficiently to a specific standard or requirement, but it can also lead to a lot of stress for employees.
+With directive people management, the manager tells employees what to do and how to do it.
+This style is most effective when tasks need to be completed quickly and efficiently to a specific standard or requirement, or when employees are early in their development and need more guidance.

-If you find yourself micromanaging or contradicting work or decisions made because they aren’t what you would have done, reflect to identify your true fears and determine the best path to build opportunities for your employees to demonstrate competence, build confidence, and allow you to trust them more.
+That said, there is a huge difference between directing an employee and micromanaging them.
+If you find yourself micromanaging or contradicting work or decisions because they aren’t what you would have done, reflect to identify your true fears.
+Then, build opportunities for your employees to demonstrate competence, build confidence, and create trust.

 Coaching people management

-The manager provides clear, specific direction and supports employees in achieving the desired outcomes.
+In this situation, managers provide clear, specific direction and support employees in achieving the desired outcomes.
 This style is effective to help people learn specific behaviors and cultural norms such that, in the future, the manager might be able to be more supportive and less directive.

 The coaching style is helpful in developing specific behaviors in highly competent employees adjusting to a new organizational culture or context.